jkcswd/Horse-Racing-Odds-Scraper-API/README.md

 ###  Output Validation
 I would talk to the end users of the API and find out further requirements for the odds types and output structure required.
 For example, do they need odds in a specific format (2/1 or 2:1)?
 I would then use Zod or similar to validate the output structure and write code to transform data into the required format with unit tests on the transform.

+### Logging
+I implemented basic JSON logging that can be used easily by log ingestion services.
+I would audit the logging and check what we can improve and if we are missing any important logs if I had more time and I was implementing for production however.

 ## Implementation Strategy and Potential Future AWS Architecture

 ### Current Implementation: Express.js Server